ulahello/chacha-porth/README.md

 ### As a library

 This is intended for developers.
 If you want to use ChaCha, include [chacha.porth](./src/chacha.porth).
-It doesn't have any explicit dependencies (it copypastes some std.porth procs with different namespaces).
+It depends on a few memory-related procs from the standard library.

 For an example of the library's usage, see [the examples](./examples).